-Between perusing every new Ikea collection with the dedication of a private investigator and pinning every calm, texture-filled home to our “dream home” Pinterest board, suffice it to say that we’re thoroughly obsessed with all things Scandinavian style.
-The minimal but warm, simple but sophisticated style has captured our attention (and our wallets), and there’s no turning back.
-And we’re not alone, either: According to a recent survey of Google search data, the favored style in 11 states is Scandinavian.
+We peruse every new IKEA collection with the dedication of a private investigator.
+We pin every tone-on-tone, texture-filled home on Pinterest.
+Suffice to say that we’re thoroughly obsessed with Scandinavian style—it’s minimal but warm; simple but sophisticated.
+And we’re not alone in our love for the aesthetic: According to a 2018 survey of Google search data, the favored style in 11 states is Scandinavian.
 The design envy is real.

 But how do you actually master this trendy style?
 It’s a lot more than just painting your home white, adding a sheepskin throw, and calling it hygge.
-Capturing the aesthetic so beloved by Nordic countries is an art—which is why we turned to the experts to figure out how to mimic the look in our own homes…even if that home is a tiny third floor walk-up with nary a window in sight.
+Capturing the aesthetic so beloved by Nordic countries is an art—which is why we turned to the experts to figure out how to mimic the look in our own homes…even if that home is a tiny third-floor walk-up with a single grimy window.
 Here’s what they had to say.

 The Color Palette

-It should come as no surprise that the hues that best exemplify the style of that part of the world, then, are equally pared down.
-Brantmark advises using light, earthy, and muted shades to “brighten up the space on the darkest of days, but also create a wonderfully serene feel.”
+It should come as no surprise that the hues that best exemplify Scandinavian style are equally pared down.
+Brantmark recommends using earthy, muted shades to “brighten up the space on the darkest of days, but also create a wonderfully serene feel.”

-Allan Torp, the Danish blogger behind Bungalow5 and author of Scandinavian Style at Home, agrees with this assessment, advocating for a palette of whites, grays, blacks, and browns as a base.
-“You might also see other colors introduced, like dusty pinks and rich sea greens for added accents,” says Torp.
-“In a classic and typical Scandinavian space, walls are kept white, allowing for furniture and art to captivate.”
+Allan Torp, the Danish blogger behind Bungalow5 and author of Scandinavian Style at Home, agrees with this assessment, advocating for a base palette of whites, grays, blacks, and browns.
+“You might also see other colors introduced, like dusty pinks and rich sea greens, as added accents,” says Torp.
+“In a classic Scandinavian space, walls are kept white, allowing for furniture and art to captivate.”

 The Must-Have Pieces

-If you want your style advice to be less theoretical and more of a shopping list, this is for you.
-Both Brantmark and Torp agree that the best way to achieve Scandinavian style is by actually purchasing Scandinavian products—design staples beloved in Nordic countries crafted to stand the test of time.
+We also asked our Scandi experts for a decor shopping list.
+Both Brantmark and Torp agree that the best way to get the look is by purchasing products actually made in the region, rather than imitations from your favorite Stateside retailers.
+The design staples beloved in Nordic countries are crafted to stand the test of time.

-A few standouts: The Louis Poulsen PH 5 pendant light, the iconic Kubus candleholder (originally designed by Mogens Lassen in 1962; Torp recommends choosing the black version to stay true to the piece’s origins), ceramics from Marimekko, a marble-top coffee table for your living room, plenty of plants, a classic modular sofa like the Mags couch by Hay, and a slow coffee machine (Brantmark recommends the Bodum Pour Over set) for afternoon fika.
+Their top recommendations: the Louis Poulsen PH 5 pendant light; the iconic 1962 Kubus candleholder by Mogens Lassen (Torp recommends the black version to stay true to the piece’s origins); ceramics from Marimekko; any marble-top coffee table; plenty of plants; a classic modular sofa like the Mags couch by Hay; and a lo-fi coffee machine (Brantmark recommends the Bodum Pour Over set) for afternoon fika.

 The Best Places to Shop

-1. Huset – “Huset” quite literally means “the house” in Swedish, Danish, and Norwegian, and there’s more than enough to choose from here to decorate yours.
+1. Huset: Huset literally means “the house” in Swedish, Danish, and Norwegian, and there’s more than enough to choose from here to decorate yours.

-4. Etsy – Where else are you going to find cool, vintage, one-of-a-kind Scandi designs (minus the plane ticket to actual Scandinavia)?
+4. Etsy: How else are you going to find cool, vintage, one-of-a-kind Scandi designs from small brands (other than getting on a plane to Sweden)?

-“Avoid entire rooms decorated in a riot of bold patterns and color; instead opt for accent walls or the odd vibrant piece of furniture or accessories,” says Brantmark, who also cautions against overcrowding.
-Instead, she recommends “[creating] negative space by decluttering, then grouping objects—this will create a more light and airy feel.”
+“Avoid entire rooms decorated in a riot of bold patterns and color; instead opt for accent walls or the odd vibrant piece of furniture or accessory,” says Brantmark, who also cautions against overcrowding.
+Instead, she recommends “creating negative space by decluttering, then grouping objects—this will create a lighter, airier feel.”

 See the Scandinavian spaces inspiring us right now: